-Knowledge is the information that is gathered through training or experience.
+Knowledge is the information that is gathered through training and/or experience.

 My first mother-in-law, a truly wonderful and spiritual person, taught me one day a very valuable lesson.
-She told me “You can learn two things from every experience and person.
-What to do and what not to do.”
+She told me “You can learn two things from every experience and person…what to do and what not to do.”
 I swear by that simple, but meaningful, statement!
-The point is, you can learn from anything and anybody…some it good, some of it bad…but you learned,
+The point is, you can learn from anything and anybody…some of it good, some of it bad…but you can learn.

 Experience is an event where actions reinforce what you know or expose what you don’t know.